Mayank1242/Job-Listing-Project-CI-CD/README.md

 To start your application, use the following command: docker-compose up -d

+Your Website will be up on your localhost:3000

 To Stop your application, use the following command: docker-compose down

 # Acknowledgment